 Handwashing is one of the easiest and most effective ways to protect yourself and your loved ones from many communicable diseases.

 HIV is a disease that attacks a person's immune system and can cause serious illness, but can be controlled with medications and proper care.
 Here you can find information about HIV, including prevention and treatment.

 Information and resources about Hepatitis B

 Hepatitis C virus information, screening and treatment guidelines, and educational materials

-We are committed to promoting the health of Massachusetts' citizens by reducing the burden of vaccine preventable diseases.
+We are committed to promoting the health of Massachusetts' residents by reducing the burden of vaccine preventable diseases.

 Learn about Meningitis infections and related vaccination requirements

 Tuberculosis (TB) is caused by bacteria (Mycobacterium tuberculosis) that most often affect the lungs.
 TB can be cured.
 TB can be prevented.